REF-VLM: Triplet-Based Referring Paradigm for Unified Visual Decoding

+\textbf{Interactive Grounding} For this task, we evaluate using the prompt, “\texttt{Please generate a mask based on the region <region> in the image <image>.}” where \texttt{<region>} is replaced with visual prompts such as points, scribbles, boxes, or masks.
+The results presented in \Cref{tab:interactive_grounding} show that our REF-VLM with meta decoders outperforms both SAM \cite{kirillov2023segment} and SEEM-B \cite{zou2024seem} across point, scribble, box, and mask settings, achieving performance comparable to PSALM, which utilizes pretrained Swin-T and Mask2Former weights in these configurations.
+Furthermore, our REF-VLM with external decoders achieves superior performance compared to VisionLLMv2 \cite{visionllmv2} and PSALM \cite{zhang2024psalm}.

 \textbf{Freeform Open-Vocabulary Identification.} Compared to existing MLLMs, which generally require category prompts to be added in open-vocabulary tasks \cite{visionllmv2,zhang2024psalm}, enabling the model to understand potential categories in the image before performing open-set detection or segmentation, our REF adopts a more flexible approach.
 With REF-VLM, there is no need to predefine categories, we simply input the prompt like “\texttt{Please detect bounding boxes (segment objects) in the image<image>}”.
 With this prompt, REF-VLM can autonomously identify potential categories within the image through its LLM, handing off decoding tasks to the subordinate visual decoder.
-We refer to this more adaptable task as \textit{Freeform Open-Vocabulary Identification} (detail in \Cref{sec:freeform_task}).
+We refer to this more adaptable task as \textit{Freeform Open-Vocabulary Identification}.
 Unlike other MLLMs \cite{visionllmv2,zhang2024psalm}, REF-VLM allows the LLM to directly output categories instead of having the downstream decoder output category names and confidence scores.
-Accordingly, we introduce $\text{mAP}_S$ as a metric (detailed in \Cref{sec:aps}) for evaluating REF-VLM's performance on this task and use it for comparison with other MLLMs.
-We evaluate REF-VLM on the ADE20k test dataset for zero-shot freeform open-vocabulary segmentation task and COCO2017 validation dataset for object detection.
-The results for both tasks are presented in \Cref{tab:open_vocab}.
-Notably, REF-VLM achieves strong performance without any specialized design, outperforming other MLLMs (e.g., PSALM \cite{zhang2024psalm}) and specialist models (e.g., SAN \cite{xu2023san}).
-Additionally, REF-VLM also demonstrates the capability to perform open-vocabulary object detection.
+Accordingly, instead of the calculating mAP as the metric for Open-Vocabulary Identification tasks, we propose a new metric called mAP Similarity ($\text{mAP}_S$) to evaluate our REF-VLM performance.
+For traditional open-vocabulary models, they typically predict classes with a logit score by their classification head.
+However, instead of applying a classification head for each task, our REF-VLM leverages a large language model (LLM) to predict classes without generating any class logits.
+We therefore compute the similarity score between REF-VLM’s class predictions and all ground truth class names.
+We then assign the class label based on the highest similarity, using this similarity score in place of the traditional confidence score.